 The first thing we'll do is cook the cherry tomatoes

-- Prepare the honey balsamic glaze by whisking together the olive oil, honey and balsamic vinegar.
+- Prepare the honey balsamic glaze by whisking together the garlic, olive oil, honey and balsamic vinegar.

 - In a deep sided frying pan or a shallow casserole dish, add the tomatoes and the glaze.
 Bring to a medium-high heat until the glaze starts to bubble.

 - Add the thyme to the pan.

 - Keep the heat as low as possible whilst still allowing the glaze to bubble, and stir the tomatoes regularly until they have mostly collapsed.
 Refer to the images in the blog post as a guide to how they should look.
 For me, it takes about 10 minutes but every stovetop is different.
 Don't worry if the glaze is fairly runny – it will thicken as it stands.